Data Privacy Officer (DPO) Role and Responsibilities

 A DPO plays a crucial role in ensuring that an organization respects the laws and regulations related to data protection.
 They work in collaboration with different departments and roles within the organization to establish and maintain practices that secure personal data.

-Data Privacy Officer’s Relationship With CEO and Board of Directors
+How a Data Privacy Officer Works With the CEO and Board of Directors

 The DPO advises top management on data privacy laws and regulations.
 They ensure that the board is aware of the risks associated with data processing activities and propose strategies to mitigate these risks.